taikedz/dedupe/Implementation_notes.md

 # Resolution handling

 To ensure the resolution methods remain extendable, we create separate resolution modules.
 It should be possible to later add new resolution methods as desired.

-A `GenericResolver.DDResolver` class provides some utility implementation; the further details are otherwise left to the resolvers.
-The other reason to use classes was simply to enable testability...

 ## Resolver modules